jopdorp/MiSTer-Discrete/README.md

 Think about how common a certain subcircuit might be, when choosing how to break up a circuit into modules of smaller subcircuits.

 When you have completed and tested you module, create a pull request, and one of the core developers will review and merge it :)

+## Anasymod

+Some circuits are difficult to implement without a more generic circuit simulator, for these cases we use anasymod.
+See anasymode/README.md in this repository.